-- Extra care must be taken when considering the role of photography and mobile phones with these pupils. - Cameras and mobile phones are prohibited in the toilet EYFS classrooms. - Visitors, volunteers and pupils are not permitted to use their own mobile phones to take or record any images of EYFS pupils at any time.

-• Check parents/carers have given permission through the Consent Form.
-Staff should note that a list of pupils without Media Consent will be kept centrally in the School Office at both the Senior School and Elleray Campus sites.
-It is each member of staff's responsibility to check this list if they intend to use any images of pupils.

-• Ensure all pupils are appropriately dressed.

-• Avoid photographs that only show a single child with no surrounding context of what they are learning or doing unless this is used for items such as SIMS database, classroom labelling or reports.
+- Extra care must be taken when considering the role of photography and mobile phones with these children. - Cameras and mobile phones are prohibited in the toilet and EYFS classrooms. - Visitors, volunteers and children are not permitted to use their own mobile phones to take or record any images of EYFS children at any time. - Check that parents/carers have given permission through the Consent Form.
+Staff should note that a list of children without Media Consent will be kept centrally in the School Office at both the Senior and Junior School sites.
+It is each member of staff's responsibility to check this list if they intend to use any images of children. - Ensure all children are appropriately dressed. - Avoid photographs that only show a single child with no surrounding context of what they are learning or doing unless this is used for items such as SIMS database, classroom labelling or reports.
 A photograph for identification purposes may endure for several years but should not be retained when replaced or expired.